 Over the past decade Tish has collaborated with programs around the country to expand access to adaptive hiking, including adaptive sports programs, parks, Veterans organizations, community groups, and other like-minded partners.
 She has spoken at the National Veterans Wheelchair Games and TEDx Boston, among others.
 Tish is a 2009 Truman Scholar for her dedication to public service.
 She enjoys spending time outdoors with her family, including hiking and camping.

 Co-Founder and CEO

 The Innovation Challenge is open to Patient Entrepreneurs – those who have been affected by multiple sclerosis (MS) as either a patient themselves or as a support partner for a loved one – whose companies are helping develop solutions to address an unmet need in MS. The goal of the initiative is to seek new solutions, beyond therapy, to help address either challenges faced by people with MS in their daily lives or an unmet need that could potentially improve outcomes and experiences for people affected by the disease.

 In March 2021, Lyfebulb and Bristol Myers Squibb will host the Summit virtually.
-An expert panel of judges comprised of healthcare industry, medical and patient leaders will award a $25,000 monetary grant to the most innovative, impactful business.
+An expert panel of judges comprised of healthcare industry, medical and patient leaders will award $25,000 to the most innovative, impactful business.

 The Lyfebulb-Bristol Myers Squibb Innovation Challenge stems from the idea of the Lyfebulb Entrepreneur Circle, established in 2015, and features individuals who have created a product and a company based on the issues encountered due to their personal experiences with a chronic illness (through their own diagnosis or that of a loved one).